SalishSeaCast/docs/code-notes/salishsea-nemo/repos-maint/xios-2.rst

 Doug does the merges on his laptop.
 The repo in which the merging is done was created by cloning the :file:`/ocean/sallen/hg_repos/XIOS-2-hg-mirror` repo as described in the :ref:`XIOS-2MaintSetup` section.

-After the :ref:`PullChangesFromNEMOsvn` has been completed the workflow to merge those changes with Salish Sea MEOPAR project revisions is:
+After the :ref:`PullChangesFromXIOS-2svn` has been completed the workflow to merge those changes with Salish Sea MEOPAR project revisions is:

 #.
 Pull and update recent changes from the `Salish Sea team XIOS-2 repo`_ on Bitbucket into :kbd:`XIOS-2-mirror-merge`: